-The imagery in between the time Burbank start to become of fond of Peter and his death is some of the least subtle I’ve seen in a long time too.
+The imagery in between the time Burbank starts to become fond of Peter and Burbank’s death, is some of the least subtle I’ve seen in a long time too.

 This movie is not for me.
 Honestly, I don’t think it will be for a lot of people.